IbnuAlfarezi/odoo17-skills/README.md

 - Verify any Odoo-17-specific claim against the current official documentation before merging a change; don't extrapolate from v16 material or assume an LLM's memory is current on framework version details.
 - Preserve the section shape (Explanation → Best Practice → Why It Matters → ❌ Wrong → ✅ Correct → Performance → Security → Odoo 17 Notes) in new content so the handbook stays consistent to scan.
 - If you repackage this as a `.skill` zip, keep `name` lowercase-with-hyphens (≤64 chars) and `description` ≤1024 characters — both are hard limits of the Skill format, not just style preferences.
+- Tool install paths in `install.js`'s `TARGETS` object (and the table above) will drift as these products evolve — re-verify against current docs periodically, especially anything marked `best-effort`, and run `node install.js --list` after any change to confirm the paths print as expected.

 ## Security note